 Stanley Tucci Inspired Penne all’ Arrabbiata

-As you prepare your dish, picture this: Imagine a young Pittsburgher arriving to start a job in Rome.
+As you prepare your dish, picture this: Imagine a young American arriving to start a job in Rome.
 He knows little Italian and has arrived completely unprepared for life outside the office.
 He steps into a mom-and-pop grocery shop hoping to find something edible and becomes an eyewitness to a conflagration of epic proportions.

-The elderly proprietress is engaged in finger-pointing, chest-beating, top-of-the-lungs argument with a customer about whether one CAN or CANNOT eat penne all’arrabbiata at room temperature on a hot summer evening.
-The prim, pale rose housecoat of the lady behind the counter shakes with rage: NO!
-Absolutely not.
-It is incorrect.
-A sacrilege.
 The customer shifts the bags of wine and bread she’s bought at the neighboring bakery and enoteca so that she can signal her total dismissal of that prudish idea: NO!
 That is an old idea even for you.
 I’ve known you for 40 years and I didn’t think you were this old.
 Let’s hope the salami I need to buy from you is fresher.
-This provokes a laugh from the other customers, but it does not settle the argument, which continues at lower volume but not calmer emotion over the slicing, weighing, wrapping, and checking out.
-And into the street afterward.

 Stanley Tucci Inspired Penne all’ Arrabbiata Recipe